Micro-Incision No stitch, No shot, No Patch Cataract Surgery | Arkansas Cataract Surgery Specialists

 Cataract surgery is considered one of the safest and most effective of all medical procedures — more than three million cataract surgeries are performed in the United States each year.
 Cataract surgery should be considered when your cataracts interfere with your ability to complete routine activities such as reading, driving, or recognizing faces.

-Cataract surgery can dramatically improve your eyesight, increase your independence and add extra years to your life.
-You’ll reduce your risk of injury from falls and be more free to do the things you love.
+Cataract surgery can dramatically improve your eyesight, increase your independence, and add extra years to your life.
+You’ll reduce your risk of injury from falls and be freer to do the things you love.
 If your doctor determines that cataracts are the primary cause of your blurry vision, you may be an excellent candidate for cataract surgery.

 At Vision Care Center of Northeast Arkansas, we are proud to provide cataract patients with the utmost compassion and care.
 If you’re considering cataract surgery, call us at (870) 932-2211 to schedule a consultation with a board-certified cataract surgeon in Jonesboro or make an appointment through our online clinic.

 What Happens During Cataract Surgery?